mowies/lifecycle-controller/docs/content/en/docs/intro/_index.md

 weight: 10
 ---

-Keptn integrates seamlessly with cloud-native deployment tools such as ArgoCD, Flux, and Gitlab to bring application awareness to your Kubernetes cluster.
+Keptn integrattes seamlessly with cloud-native deployment tools such as ArgoCD, Flux, and Gitlab to bring application awareness to your Kubernetes cluster.
 Keptn supplements the standard deployment tools